-The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and Greater Wellington about the compliance visit.
+The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and the Council about the compliance visit.

-Time spent by Greater Wellington staff is charged at \$85 per hour.
+Time spent by Council staff is charged at \$85 per hour.
 You can estimate your likely charge by multiplying the Length of inspection and reporting time columns by \$85.

 Most permits to discharge contaminants to land fall into Categories 1-3 in this Table.
-There may be special circumstances in which a non-standard charge applies.
-We can advise you when this is likely to occur for your consent.
+We can advise you of the category of your consent.